SabakiHQ/theme-photorealistic/README.md

 # Photorealistic Theme for Sabaki

-A photorealistic userstyle for [Sabaki](http://sabaki.yichuanshen.de/).
+A theme with photorealistic stones for [Sabaki](http://sabaki.yichuanshen.de/).

 ![Screenshot](screenshot.png)

 ## Installation

+For [Sabaki](http://sabaki.yichuanshen.de/) v0.31.0 or later you can [download](https://github.com/yishn/sabaki_photorealistic_theme/releases) the theme file and install it directly inside Sabaki.

-You need [Sabaki v0.14.0](http://sabaki.yichuanshen.de/) or later.
-[Download](https://github.com/yishn/sabaki_photorealistic_theme/releases) the latest release and extract everything under:
+For older version, download the archive and extract everything under:

 * `%APPDATA%\Sabaki` on Windows
 * `$XDG_CONFIG_HOME/Sabaki` or `~/.config/Sabaki` on Linux